Qalaat Faqra: Data

 The ruins are the most extensive Roman archeological site in Mount Lebanon and consists of columns, altars tombs and temples.
-They are divided into three sectors: that of the Claudius Tower and the monumental altars, on the hill to the north; that of the Small Temple, to the south and below, towards the stream of Nabaa el-Laban; and that of the Great Sanctuary, between the first two.
+They are divided into three sectors: that of the Tower of Claudius and the monumental altars, on the hill to the north; that of the Small Temple, to the south and below, towards the stream of Nabaa el-Laban; and that of the Great Sanctuary, between the first two.

 The remains of an ancient settlement (Roman and perhaps proto-Byzantine) are visible near the tower and between the small temple and the large sanctuary.
 The little Roman settlement was probably made mainly by Roman veterans of the two legions settled by Augustus in Berytus (the fifth Macedonian and the third Gallic).
 The area of Faqra was located within the Roman district of Berytus: it was linked to the tentative of Romanization of the area around Berytus, that was done by the Romans in the first and second centuries in order to strengthen their Roman Empire in the eastern shores of the Mediterranean Sea.